Cosmetology

 COS 152: Nail Care Applications

 This course provides practice in all aspects of nail care.
-Topics include salon conduct, professional ethics, bacteriology, sanitation and safety, manicuring and pedicuring.
+Topics include salon conduct, professional ethics, bacteriology, sanitation and safety, manicuring, and pedicuring.
 Upon completion, the student should be able to perform nail care procedures.

 COS 154: Nail Art Applications